Highway 1 - Malahat Safety Improvements

 The proposed project design and engineering investigations were announced in the fall of 2018 and commenced in 2019.
 The engineering investigations have been advanced and developed to a stage that the proposed design has been determined to be constructible, limit environmental impacts and otherwise enhance the safety and reliability of the highway segment to the maximum extent possible while remaining within the existing highway right-of-way.

-Online public engagement is now live until September 20, 2020.
+Online public engagement closed on September 20, 2020.

 Project Information Materials